 Keep it concise

 When creating your PowerPoint, it is better to keep the slides very text light to not overwhelm your audience.
 For the text that you do include, highlight the parts of the text that you would like to have the most impact, for example:

 • 70% of our HR system users think our current system is not fit for purpose

 • The new system would save us 5 hours’ worth of admin time a week

 Use complimentary imagery

 Along with the text, it’s important you use the right imagery to compliment your points.
 Failing to do so can often cause confusion in your audience, making your point lack the impact intended.

 Take the image below, it’s all about apples, yet the image is a banana!
 Clearly, there are conflicting messages being sent out by this slide and that’s something you want to avoid.

 Practise and be prepared for questions

-Finally, practise is a key element when delivering your business case.
-You want to come across confident and knowledgeable in what you are saying, and practise will help you achieve this.
+Finally, practice is a key element when delivering your business case.
+You want to come across confident and knowledgeable in what you are saying, and practice will help you achieve this.
 Also, be prepared for any questions you may be asked regarding your proposal, you can be prepared by brainstorming a few of the questions you may be asked and rehearsing answers to them.